Chance-Constrained Iterative Linear-Quadratic Stochastic Games: INTRODUCTION

 \section{INTRODUCTION}

-Intelligent interaction is the core of multi-robot planning.
-Previous works commonly adopt the predict-then-plan framework, which firstly predicts other agents' trajectories and then plans based on the prediction \cite{PredictionBasedReachability,Trajectron}.
-However, this approach neglects the interactive nature of multi-agent planning: other agents' behaviors could change in accordance with the ego agent's actions.
-With the recent advances in multi-robot systems, dynamic game emerges as a new paradigm for multi-robot planning \cite{bacsar1998dynamic,ILQGames,IterativeBestCars}.
-By enabling joint prediction and planning, dynamic game naturally captures the interactive nature of multi-agent planning, as the ego agent's strategy accounts for the fact that other agents' plans could change based on the ego agent's action.
+\IEEEPARstart{W}{ith} the recent advances in multi-robot systems, dynamic game has emerged as a new paradigm for multi-robot planning \cite{bacsar1998dynamic,ILQGames}.
+Dynamic game naturally captures the interactive nature of multi-agent planning, as the ego agent's strategy accounts for the fact that other agents' plans could change based on the ego agent's action.
 A few works also consider safety constraints in the dynamic game settings \cite{ALgames,di2020local}, which is another key aspect of multi-robot planning (e.g., avoiding collisions with other robots or obstacles).